cylc/cylc-admin/docs/proposal-spawn-on-d.md

 A => C
 X => C
 ```
-Even here, C will be spawned by X as active waiting if A fails, but will be
+Even here, C will be spawned by X as waiting if A fails, but will be
 removed by housekeeping (above) once both A and X are finished.

 ```